 “Being in the ICD-11 will mean that it will officially become a health condition, a diagnosis that can be used by doctors, other health-care workers, and insurance companies,” Bruce Y. Lee, MD, an associate professor of international health at the Johns Hopkins Bloomberg School of Public Health wrote in Forbes in December of last year.

-The ICD-11 stipulates that “gaming disorder” can manifest itself either online or offline in an individual’s lack of control over gaming, prioritization of gaming over other daily activities, and continual interest in gaming regardless of its negative consequences.
+The ICD-11 stipulates that “gaming disorder” can manifest itself either online or offline in an individual’s lack of control over gaming, prioritization of gaming over other daily activities, and continual interest in gaming, regardless of its negative consequences.

 “[Gaming disorder] will officially become a health condition, a diagnosis that can be used by doctors, other health-care workers, and insurance companies.” —Dr. Bruce Y. Lee, professor of international health

-And in a somewhat, er, graphic example, Dr. Lee explained that context is what separates an everyday gamer from one who develops a gaming disorder.
+In a somewhat, er, graphic example, Dr. Lee explained that context is what separates an everyday gamer from one who develops a gaming disorder.
 “Using a toilet plunger to unclog a toilet and avoid a poo spill is a life-helping activity,” he wrote.
 “Using a toilet plunger whenever you see a toilet, even while someone else is sitting on the toilet, is a life and relationship damaging activity.”

 Need he say more?